susanctu/Crazyfish-Public/README.md

-This repository was separted out from the contents of our (Bowen Pan, Georges Goetz, Susan Tu) private repo.
+This repository was separated out from the contents of our (Bowen Pan, Georges Goetz, Susan Tu) private repo.

-It contains the source code and resources for the first prototype of the crazyfish events aggregator website.
+It contains the source code and resources for the first prototype (online at http://www.crazyfish.info/) of the crazyfish events aggregator website.
 The website uses the Django framework on the back end, and Bootstrap for the front end.